Underwater Tomb of

 Tomb of King Munmu

-The tomb of King Munmu is an underwater tomb lying by the beach area in Gyeongju, Gyeongsangbukdo Province, South Korea.
+The tomb of King Munmu is an underwater tomb lying nearby the beach area in Gyeongju City, Gyeongsangbukdo Province, South Korea.

-King Munmu was the 30th king of Silla, the ancient capital of the kingdom.
+King Munmu was the 30th king of Silla Kingdom (now Gyeongju), the ancient capital of the kingdom.

 The burial place of Munmu of Silla lies in 26, Bonggil-ri, Yangbuk-myeon, Gyeongju, North Gyeongsang Province.
 It is located 200 meters off the coast of Bonggil-ri in Yangbuk-myeon.